shyamgovind/linux-cheat-sheets/tricks/bashrc_tricks.md

 #### Useful tricks

-*Note : Do read through the file before using, to know what you are doing.*
+*Note : Do read through the file before using.*

 ```
 ## Aliases